semantic-flow/sflo-dendron-notes/sflow.conv.cline.recording-prompt.md

 **Recording Guidelines:**
 - Capture actual exchanges as faithfully as possible
 - Compress verbose tool-focused responses into readable narrative
-- Focus on execution over excessive clarification if the task is extremely clear, like "record this conversation"
+- The correct response to "record this conversation to @filename" is "Recording."
-- Avoid conversational loops - when corrected, reset context immediately
+- Avoid conversational loops
 - Continue recording throughout the session without asking "what next" or "ready for your next instruction"

 **Expected Behavior:**